-- All patients should have a COVID-19 risk assessment carried out - It is recommended that all patients have pre-admission SARS-CoV-2 testing within the 3 days prior to admission.
-(Local adaptions with respect to timing may have to apply to accommodate capacity).
+• All patients should have a COVID-19 risk assessment carried out

-- Patients should be specifically advised to restrict their movements to minimise their exposure risk between having their pre-procedure SARS-CoV-2 test and coming into hospital for their procedure - If surgery is delayed but is carried out within 24 hours of the scheduled time, then the SARS-CoV-2 test remains valid - If surgery delayed and the patient discharged, then the test will need to be repeated if the interval between testing and rescheduled admission is more than 3 days - If a situation arises where pre-procedure testing was indicated but was not carried out, or the result is not available, these cases should be risk assessed on a case-by-case basis to determine if surgery can go ahead and whether PPE needs to be escalated to that of a COVID-19 unknown case. - Patients from the community who had confirmed COVID-19 that did not need hospital admission, and who are 10 days or more post onset of symptoms and with no fever for the last five days, are regarded as non-infectious.
+- It is recommended that all patients have pre-admission SARS-CoV-2 testing within 72 hours of admission.
+(Local adaptions with respect to timing may have to apply to accommodate capacity). - Patients should be specifically advised to restrict their movements to minimise their exposure risk between having their pre-procedure SARS-CoV-2 test and coming into hospital for their procedure - If surgery is delayed but is carried out within 24 hours of the scheduled time, then the SARS-CoV-2 test remains valid - If surgery delayed and the patient discharged, then the test will need to be repeated if the interval between testing and rescheduled admission is more than 3 days - If a situation arises where pre-procedure testing was indicated but was not carried out, or the result is not available, these cases should be risk assessed on a case-by-case basis to determine if surgery can go ahead and whether PPE needs to be escalated to that of a COVID-19 unknown case. - Patients from the community who did not require hospital admission for COVID-19 and who are 10 days or more post onset of symptoms and with no fever for the last five days are regarded as non-infectious.
 For patients from residential care settings, and those who were hospitalized for COVID-19 but discharged and require early outpatient review, they are regarded as no longer infectious 14 days post onset of symptoms and with no fever for the last five days.
-Repeat testing is generally not appropriate in people with a previous confirmed diagnosis of COVID-19 during the 12 weeks after diagnosis unless there is a specific clinical indication.
-If there is a specific concern, please discuss the patient with a Consultant Microbiologist or Infectious Disease Physician. - Patients returning from Great Britain should have planned admissions deferred until 14days have elapsed and that they have been symptom-free throughout this period provided this is clinically safe.
-If a procedure is required during that time testing should be performed in the 3 days prior to the procedure even if testing would not be required for similar patients without a similar travel history.
+Patients who are no longer infectious may attend outpatient services with the same IPC precautions that apply to patients in whom there is no clinical suspicion of COVID-19.
+Repeat testing is generally not appropriate in people with a previous confirmed diagnosis of COVID-19 unless there is a specific clinical indication.
+If there is a specific concern, please discuss the patient with a Consultant Microbiologist or Infectious Disease Physician.